IsaacSchemm/Crowmask/README.md

-When a user likes, replies to, or shares/boosts one of this account's posts, or tags the Crowmask actor in a post, Crowmask will send a private message to the "admin actor" defined in its configuration variables and shown on its profile page.
+When a user likes, replies to, or shares/boosts one of this account's posts, or tags the Crowmask actor in a post, Crowmask will send a private message to the "admin actors" defined in its configuration variables and shown on its profile page.

 Outgoing activities (like "accept follow" or "create new post") are processed